2WorldTours - Textile & Creative Discovery Tours

 BALI VISA

+The Indonesian Government has introduced visa-free short visits (30 days) for Australians to Indonesia.
 The general requirements for visa on arrival are the same as most other countries in that the applicant’s passport must be valid for at least 6 (six) months from the date of entry and you must have a Round-trip airplane ticket.
-Current Fees are: Up to 7 (seven) days: US$ 10 - or Up to 30 (thirty) days: US$ 25.

 We strongly recommend that you check directly with the embassy prior to travel to check on up to date Visa information.